Kurento/kurento/doc-kurento/source/dev/writing_documentation.rst

   The way this works is that the *source* folder gets copied into the *build* directory, and then the substitutions take place over this copy.

 * **langdoc**.
 This target creates the automatically generated reference documentation for each :doc:`/features/kurento_client`.
 Currently, this means the Javadoc and Jsdoc documentations for Java and Js clients, respectively.
-The Kurento client repositories are checked out in the same version as specified by the documentation version file, or in the master branch if no such version tag exists.
+The Kurento client repositories are checked out in the same version as specified by the documentation version file, or in the *main* branch if no such version tag exists.
 Then, the client stubs of the :doc:`/features/kurento_modules` are automatically generated, and from the resulting source files, the appropriate documentation is automatically generated too.

   The *langdoc* target is usually run before the *html* target, in order to end up with a complete set of HTML documents that include all the reST documentation with the Javadoc/Jsdoc sections.